ianic/nats.zig/readme.md

-# nats.zig - a [Zig](https://www.ziglang.org/) client for the [NATS messaging system](https://nats.io)
+# nats.zig - [Zig](https://www.ziglang.org/) client for the [NATS messaging system](https://nats.io)

 ## Why

 I needed concrete problem to learn some Zig.
 It was also opportunity to learn some details of the NATS protocol.

-NATS protocol [Parser](Parser.zig) is pretty much complete.
+NATS protocol [Parser](src/Parser.zig) is pretty much complete.
 Does not handle message headers but other operations sent by server: INFO, MSG, OK, ERR, PING, PONG are implemented, modeled on Go implementation, covered by tests.

-The rest of the project, [Conn](conn.zig) is just bare minimum to get the connection to the NATS server and be able to publish/subscribe.
+The rest of the project, [Conn](src/conn.zig) is just bare minimum to get the connection to the NATS server and be able to publish/subscribe.
 It connects to the local NATS server, without any authentication, handles info/connect handshake, responds to the pongs and provides interface to publish and subscribe.

 I started with the evented version but the switched to the threaded.
 Zig is currently more complete there, event loop is still in the early sage.
 Conn creates separate thread for reading from the TCP connection and parsing incoming bytes into operations.
 The rest is handled in the main thread.
-Those threads are connected by the [RingBuffer](RingBuffer.zig) in which parser writes operations and Conn reads from it.
+Those threads are connected by the [RingBuffer](src/RingBuffer.zig) in which parser writes operations and Conn reads from it.

 ## Try